pns-si5-dsl/ArduinoML-team-e/README.md

 ### 3. Compilation

-In order to compile your application and get the corresponding Arduino code, you can add a `main()` method to your application with the following code:
+In order to compile your application, you can add a `main()` method to your application with the following code:

 ```java
 @ArduinoML(name = "my-app")